 The coalition works to improve the health of the upper Genesee River and its watershed; protect them from future environmental threats; and enhance their recreational potential.

-We have completed work on River Access Parks at the Transit Bridge site in between Belfast and Angelica, Belfast River Access Park just east of the Hamlet of Belfast and Caneadea on NY 19.
+We have completed work on River Access Parks at the Transit Bridge site in between Belfast and Angelica, Belfast River Access Park just east of the Hamlet of Belfast, Caneadea on NY 19 Amity on County Route 31 just off NYS 19.
+In Spring 2016 we will be officially opening the Riverwalk River Access Park in Wellsville and Riverside Campground in Scio.
 It is now equipped with a kiosk and parking lot.
 Thank you to our park sponsor at Transit Bridge: Cuba, Fillmore & Fisher's Pharmacies for supporting our first river access site along the Genesee River.
 Thank you to our park sponsor at Caneadea Marshall Insurance Group supporting our second site.
 The Belfast Site is available for a sponsorship.
-Contact us at email@example.com for more information.
+The Amity River Access Site is sponsored by Nicholson's Pharmacy in Belmont.
+Contact us at firstname.lastname@example.org for more information.

 The strategic plan for the Triple Divide Trail System promotes conservation, recreation, natural flood control, education, and economic development by means of greenways/conservation corridors with multi-use trails for hiking, bicycling, and other low-impact travel), blueways (water trails for canoes and kayaks), minimally-invasive riverside nature parks, and riparian buffers (streamside forests).
 This system will extend ca. 230 miles from Lake Ontario in Rochester, NY, to the Susquehanna River in Williamsport, PA, via the Genesee River, Pine Creek, and the triple continental divide.
 The plan was produced in consultation with agencies and groups in NY and PA, so its features already appear in state, regional, and other planning documents from both states.
 Many parts of this system are complete (e.g., Letchworth State Park, Pine Creek Trail in Pine Creek Gorge) or at an advanced stage of development (e.g., Genesee Valley Greenway, extensions of Pine Creek Trail).
 Connecting the entire series into a complete “Triple Divide Greenway” and adding more nature parks, blueway infrastructure, and riparian buffers is a long-term project.
 Please visit our sister site www.geneseeriverwilds.org for more information and to download the entire strategic plan.